OctopusDeploy/docs/docs/guides/azure-deployments/cloud-services/cloud-service-concepts/cloud-service-deployment-step.md

 ```

-If a variable named `HelloMessage` is defined in your Octopus project variables, Octopus will automatically update it in the configuration file.
-You can also name the variable `Humpty.Worker/HelloMessage` to scope the setting to a specific web/worker role.
+If a variable namedÂ `HelloMessage`Â is defined in your Octopus project variables, Octopus will automatically update it in the configuration file.
+You can also name the variableÂ `Humpty.Worker/HelloMessage`Â to scope the setting to a specific web/worker role.

 ### Customizing the deployment process

-The deployment is performed using a PowerShell script called `DeployToAzure.ps1`.
+The deployment is performed using a PowerShell script calledÂ `DeployToAzure.ps1`.
 If a file with this name exists within your NuGet package, Octopus will invoke it.
 Otherwise, Octopus will use a bundled version of the script as a default.
-You can **[view the bundled script here](https://github.com/OctopusDeploy/Calamari/blob/ce3b69e94b60c8c73619bc584eca52e11c68930a/source/Calamari.Azure/Scripts/DeployAzureCloudService.ps1)**, and use it as a basis for creating your own custom deployment script.
+You canÂ **[view the bundled script here](https://github.com/OctopusDeploy/Calamari/blob/ce3b69e94b60c8c73619bc584eca52e11c68930a/source/Calamari.Azure/Scripts/DeployAzureCloudService.ps1)**, and use it as a basis for creating your own custom deployment script.